smenjas/django_example/README.md

 # Django Example
 This is an example Django project, based on Corey Schafer's YouTube tutorials.

-Django is the web framework for perfectionsists with deadlines.
+Django is the web framework for perfectionists with deadlines.

 This project uses Python 3.7.